bendoza/WhatIf/README.md

 npm start
 ```

-### The back end will serve on http://localhost:3000.
+### The front end will serve on http://localhost:3000.

 ## Initalizing back-end server